mrmoxon/mrmoxon.github.io/_posts/2021-12-13-A-brief-history-of-technology.md

+---
+layout: post
-A Brief History of Technological Innovation
+title:  "A Brief History of Technology"
-Updated: Jul 20, 2022
+date:   2021-12-13 05:39:31 +0000
+categories: innovation
+featured: false
+recommended: false
+---
 I explore below the history of invention, the acceleration of technological innovation, and the driving force behind our unprecedented rate of growth in the 21st century.

-Contents:
+#### Contents:

 	1. Hark!
 We Accelerate